conjurer-rich/conjurer-web/_pages/our-approach.md

 ---

-## How We Work with You
+## How we work with you

 At Conjurer, our approach is collaborative and tailored to your needs.
 We partner with you to:

 1. Assess your organization’s current capabilities.
 2. Identify opportunities to enhance adaptability.
-3. Guide you in implementing the **Sense it, Share it, Solve it** framework.
+3. Guide you in implementing **Sensing, Sharing, Solving** practices within your organization.

 Our goal is to empower your teams to navigate change confidently and sustainably.